GeorgePearse/umap/doc/development_roadmap.rst

 - **Distance metrics**: Not all custom metrics may be supported by all backends
 - **API compatibility**: Ensure the abstraction layer provides a clean interface
 - **Native implementation option**: HGG is Rust-based; could be wrapped via PyO3 for Python bindings if performance is critical
+- **Benchmarking**:
-- **Benchmarking**: Use ann-benchmarks.com for comprehensive performance testing
+  - Use https://ann-benchmarks.com/index.html for comprehensive performance validation
+  - Compare UMAP with/without pynndescent against benchmark results
+  - Validate speed vs recall tradeoffs on multiple datasets
 - **Research reproducibility**: HGG's deterministic behavior may be valuable for scientific use cases

 ---